About Parker

 Experience in communications, community consultation, stakeholder

-relationships, strategic planning and project management.
+relationships, outcomes-focused strategic planning and project

 Facilitator.
 Mediator.
 Expert trainer and